wp-plugins/buddypress-group-chat/readme.txt

 = 1.4.3 =
 * It will now grab the correct username depending on your first name, This will also display a profile in your name on TinyChat.

+= 1.4.6 =
+* When you click the share button in chat it will now grab the URL of the page you are on so you can paste to your social networks.

 == Social Sites ==